Dan Buettner: AARP/Blue Zones Vitality Project

-In 2008, inspired by Finland's North Karelia Project, Buettner designed a plan to apply his Blue Zones principles to an American town.
-He auditioned five cities and chose Albert Lea, Minnesota, for the AARP/Blue Zones Vitality Project, where he believed the key to success involved focusing on the ecology of health—creating a healthy environment rather than relying on individual behaviors.
+In 2008, Buettner chose Albert Lea, Minnesota, for the AARP/Blue Zones Vitality Project, where he believed the key to success involved focusing on the ecology of health—creating a healthy environment rather than relying on individual behaviors.

-Walter Willett, chair of the department of nutrition at the Harvard School of Public Health, found the results "stunning".
-As a whole, the community showed an 80% increase in walking and biking; 49% decrease in city worker's healthcare claims, and 4% reduction in smoking.
-The community shed 12,000 pounds, walked 75 million steps, and added three years to their average life expectancy.
-City officials reported a 40% drop in health care costs.
+As a whole, the community showed an 80% increase in walking and biking, 49% decrease in city worker's healthcare claims, and 4% reduction in smoking, with city officials reporting a 40% drop in health care costs.

-In 2010, Buettner partnered with Healthways, a global health and well-being company, to scale the Blue Zones city work under the rubric of Blue Zones Projects.
-The Blue Zones Project team partnered with Beach Cities Health District in Southern California to apply Blue Zone principles to three California communities—Redondo Beach, Hermosa Beach, and Manhattan Beach.
-Their work occasioned the lowering of BMI by 14% and smoking by 30%, as well as increasing healthy eating and exercise.
+In 2010, Buettner partnered with Healthways to work on the Blue Zones Project.The Blue Zones Project team partnered with Beach Cities Health District in Southern California to apply blue zone principles to three California communities—Redondo Beach, Hermosa Beach, and Manhattan Beach.

 In 2011, the Blue Zones Project joined forces with Wellmark Blue Cross and Blue Shield to deliver the Blue Zones Project across the State of Iowa as the cornerstone of the Governor's Healthiest State Initiative and is at work in 18 cities there to effect change.
-In 2013, projects began in Fort Worth, Texas, and in Hawaii.
+In 2013, projects began in Fort Worth, Texas, and in Hilo, Hawaii.

-In 2014, work began in Naples, Florida; South Bend, Indiana; and Klamath Falls, Oregon.
-In 2018, Klamath Falls was recognized by the Robert Wood Johnson Foundation (RWJF) as the "Culture of Health" prize winner.
+In 2014, work began in Naples, Florida, South Bend, Indiana, and Klamath Falls, Oregon.

+Live to 100: Secrets of the Blue Zones (2023)

+In 2023, Buettner co-produced and hosted the Netflix series Live to 100: Secrets of the Blue Zones, which explores the possibility of global longevity zones and lifestyle habits.
+On the review aggregator website Rotten Tomatoes, of 7 critics' reviews are positive, with an average rating of 7.5/10.

+The series was nominated for six, and won three, Daytime Emmy Awards in June 2024.